 I tried to uncheck that option above, and guess what…the trackpad problem appears AGAIN on my MacBook Pro.

 That means I can ONLY rely on the Apple Magic Mouse to navigate, which I’m okay with.
 But for those of you who don’t have a mouse or you are used to relying on the trackpad for navigation, it can be troublesome.

 Frankly, I don’t know the cause (or reason) of this trackpad issue, I guess it has something to do with the hardware.

-Update Note (Apr.
-2018): Hats-off to one of our readers "Avery Ryder" for sending over this tip.
-Since it's difficult to navigate to System Preferences without a mouse, he wrote an AppleScript which can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
+Update Note: really appreciate one of our readers “Avery Ryder” for sending over this tip.
+Since it’s challenging to navigate to System Preferences without a mouse, he wrote an AppleScript which can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
 Note: we recommend this tip to Mac power users only.